aflaxman/dp_2020_census/plugged_text.md

 3. We searched for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.
-For each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed query histogram that contained a true count of zero, and we examined the bias (mean residual) of the corresponding counts from TopDown stratified by homogeneity index.
+For each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed histogram that contained a true count of zero, and we examined the bias (mean residual) of the corresponding counts from TopDown stratified by homogeneity index.

-We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to protecting privacy, simple random sampling without replacement for a range of sized samples.
+We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to protecting privacy, Simple Random Sampling (i.e. sampling without replacement) for a range of sized samples.
 To do this, we generated samples without replacement of the 1940 Census Data for a range of sizes, and applied the same calculations from (1) and (2) to this alternatively perturbed